rotalsh/Re-Place-Chess/README.md

 in the enemy back row for one turn without being captured
 - As a user, I want to be able to spend a turn to re-place pieces that I've captured, so that I can control them again
+- As a user, when I select the quit option from the game, I want to have the option to save the state of the game (pieces on the board and in captured) unless the game has ended because of a victory
+- As a user, I want to have the option to continue the saved game if I want to